anotherMe/box-setup/README.md

 # config

-A collection of bash scripts and resources to set up linux boxes.
+A collection of bash scripts and resources to set up linux boxes the way I like it.

 ## Use